bozhenhhu/Deep-Learning-Models-for-Defect-Detection/README.md

 python version:3.7.9
 tensorflow version:2.2.0
 There are some other dependencies, like matplotlib,opencv-python,etc, you can find these in .py files, when necessary, you can install them.
 It's pretty easy.
+## 4.Labels
+The prevalent way to label these thermal iamges is using `Labelme` tool, because when doing one experment, the euipments do not move, so we think one mat file have one ground truth.
+Three experienced human annotators have been employed to annotate the original thermal image sequences or the processed images by PCA algorithm independently.
+We can use pca to process these mat files first to deepen the defect information through `pca.py`.
+Then we can use labelme to label pca images, we can get json files.
+After that, if we want to get png/jpg format files for labels, we can use `LabelMe_proceed.py` to convert json files into png or jpg images.
+The converted labels can be seen in `research/labels` folder